crispyChristean/sdev1200/ingredient-adjuster/instructions.md

 * 2.75 cups of flour

 The recipe produces 48 cookies.
 Write a program that asks the user how many cookies they want to make, then displays the number of cups of each ingredient needed for the specified number of cookies.
 Be sure to format your numeric output to two decimal points.

+*Produces 48 Cookies

+* Ask the user how many cookies they want to make - User Input

+* Display the number of cups for each ingredient needed for the amount of cookies.